-AEDCE’s objective is to advance, through educational and professional efforts, the business climate and quality of life in Arkansas by the development of employment opportunities through economic growth and community development.
-This is accomplished through education, advocacy and our connected network of association members.
+AEDCE's mission is to enhance the professional development of our membership and to advocate for community and economic development benefitting the citizens of Arkansas.
 Membership in AEDCE is available to anyone with an interest in the economic and community development of Arkansas.
 Our membership covers all parts and aspects of the economic development and chamber industry in Arkansas, from rural to urban areas and everything in between.
 This allows us to provide a broad array of resources and expertise in the chamber and economic development fields.

 Member dues are tiered based on the total revenues of the organization.
 For this dues payment, all employees listed by the chamber/EDO are covered as a member of AEDCE.